Reference Tests

 ref.assertStringCorrect(result, 'table.txt', kind='table')

-with a conftest.py
+with a conftest.py containing:

 from tdda.referencetest.pytestconfig import (pytest_addoption,